ElektroStudios/qBittorrent-Magnet-Link-Feeder/README.md

 # qBittorrent Magnet Link Feeder

-### Command-line utility that automates importing magnet link lists directly into the qBittorrent UI
+### Command-line utility that automates importing magnet link lists directly into the qBittorrent UI.

-> [!NOTE]
+> [!IMPORTANT]
 > Tested only with qBittorrent version 5.0.x.

 ------------------